BoggoTV/Toontown-Nametag/README.md

 # Toontown-Nametag
 Toontown-Nametag is a tool for creating Toontown Online/Toontown Rewritten-style nametags in Panda3D.
 It contains a function, createNametag(), which will return a NodePath of a Toontown-styled nametag/nameplate, complete with text.

+There are two python files: `toonNametag.py` and `example.py`. `toonNametag.py` contains the main function for assembling the nametag and `example.py` is an example file that renders a scene containing a nametag.
+You can modify or take code from these files as you please.

+There are also two files miscellaneous files: `ImpressBT.ttf` and `panel.bam`.
+This is the font and model used for the nametag.
+The program requires these to function, but they can be replaced.

 # Prerequisites
 Panda3D